Quantum Photo-Science Laboratory

 |Educational Staff||Associate Prof. Hiroyuki Katsuki

 Education and Research Activities in the Laboratory

-The Quantum Materials Science Laboratory studies molecules, crystals, nanoparticles, and ultrathin films of both organic and inorganic materials, utilizes various optics-based experimental approaches to clarify material properties from the viewpoint of quantum physics, and aims to create new functional materials that will be used in optical information-communication or environment-conscious devices in the future.
+The Quantum Photo-Science Laboratory studies molecules, crystals, nanoparticles, and ultrathin films of both organic and inorganic materials, utilizes various optics-based experimental approaches to clarify material properties from the viewpoint of quantum physics, and aims to create new functional materials that will be used in optical information-communication or environment-conscious devices in the future.

-2. Coherent control in various quantum systems
+2. Coherent control of condensed phase quantum states

-3. Photo-physical properties of nanostructured materials
+3. Photo-physical properties of nanocrystals of organic semiconductors